rails/rails/guides/source/upgrading_ruby_on_rails.md

 ### config/environments/test.rb

-The `mass_assignment_sanitizer` configuration setting should also be be added to `config/environments/test.rb`:
+The `mass_assignment_sanitizer` configuration setting should also be added to `config/environments/test.rb`:

 ```ruby
 # Raise exception on mass assignment protection for Active Record models